FusionAuth/fusionauth-site/site/_posts/2019-10-08-deactivating-reactivating-deleting-user-fusionauth-python.md

 ## Obtaining a Test User Account ID

-For this tutorial, we’ll first need a test `user ID` already registered with FusionAuth.
+For this tutorial, we’ll first need a test `user ID` that is registered with FusionAuth.

+**IMPORTANT:** If your FusionAuth server only has one admin user listed, you should definitely use a separate test user account for this tutorial.
+Create a new one before you continue.

 In a web browser, let’s go to **Users** in the FusionAuth UI.

-**IMPORTANT:** If your FusionAuth server only has one admin user listed, you should definitely use a separate test user account for this tutorial.
-You can either setup or pick a separate test user, and under actions, navigate to **Manage**, which should look like this.
+Select a test user, and under Actions, navigate to **Manage**, which should look like this.

 {% include _image.html src="/assets/img/blogs/action-manage-button.png" alt="Manage user" class="img-fluid mb-4 mt-2 mx-auto d-block" figure=false %}